Fluctuations in Single-Shot $\epsilon$-Deterministic Work Extraction: Proof of the Theorem

 \section{Proof of the Theorem \ref{epsilon}}

-Here, we prove Theorem \ref{epsilon} in the manuscript.
-However, to begin with we consider the simple case of a process which extracts the amount of work $w$ from the work system with probability one, i.e. with failure probability $\epsilon = 0$.
+Here, we prove Theorem \ref{epsilon} by deriving Eq. (\ref{theorem}).
+However, to begin with we consider the simple case of a process which extracts the amount of work $W$ from the work system with probability one, i.e. with failure probability $\epsilon = 0$.
 For such a case, the following lemma holds.
-This does not give a fluctuation theorem directly.
+This does not give a fluctuation theorem directly, as without a failure probability there is no fluctuation.
 However, it is an important building block in proving the theorem.
 In this lemma we use Renyi relative entropy of order $\alpha =0$ defined as $D_0(\rho_s||\tau_s):=-\ln Tr[\rho_s^0 \tau_s]$, with $\rho^0_s$ being the support of the initial state and $\tau_s$ the thermal state of the system.
 In the following lemma we adopt the same sign convention for work as used in \cite{Horodecki2013, AAberg2013}.
-Also adopt the same assumptions as in \cite{Horodecki2013} for the allowed operations to be Thermal Operations, as explained in the main manuscript.
+Here we have the same assumptions as in \cite{Horodecki2013} for the allowed operations to be thermal operations, which are obtained by performing some global unitaries on the total initial state.
+In the following lemma the reverse process is obtained from the inverse of the global unitary in the forward process.
+The initial state of the reverse process, here, is set to be the same as the final state of the forward process.
+Our assumptions on the bath are also the same as \cite{Horodecki2013} namely that \begin{inparaenum}[(i)]

+\item the spectrum of the heat bath is continuous, i.e. for an energy of the heat bath $E_R$ and two arbitrary energies of the system, $E_S$ and $E'_S$, there exists $E'_R$, such that $E_R + E_S = E'_R + E'_S$,